 Annoyingly Perfect People

-The cultural stereotype of Scientists is that they are intelligent.
-What I propose is that this is over-ridden by an older and more engrained stereotype: attractive people are supposed to be dumb.
+The cultural stereotype of Scientists is that they are intelligent, obviously.
+I propose that this is over-ridden by an older and more engrained stereotype: attractive people are supposed to be dumb.

 People often regard beautiful women as air-heads or bimbos, while attractive men are meant to be vain and shallow.
 Since these people are more likely to get favourable treatment in life, the assumption is that they never have to work hard intellectually.
 Is it true?
 Can beautiful people be smart?
 Obviously they can.

-What's more, when you talk to both of them, they are intelligent, confident, Scientifically literate and (shock horror) nice, friendly women...they just happen to look good as well.
-Apparently, this makes many people uncomfortable - as if it’s unfair.
-There seems to be an unspoken belief that nobody should be good at too many things, so somebody who is smart, friendly and good-looking needs to have something wrong with them to balance the Universe out.
+But apparently this makes many people uncomfortable - as if it’s unfair.
+There seems to be an unspoken belief that nobody should be good at too many things so somebody who is smart, friendly and good-looking needs to have something wrong with them to balance the Universe out.

 There might be a certain amount of misogyny going on here.
 I’ve written before about why we need more feminism in Science so I won’t bang on about it, but I think sometimes society assumes a woman’s job is to look pretty and smile.
 Only the ugly ones are supposed to go into Science.